Cray-HPE/docs-uan/docs/portal/developer-portal/install/Install_the_UAN_Product_Stream.md

 ### update-cfs-config

 **Action**: Before executing this stage, any site-local UAN configuration changes should be made so the following stages execute using the desired UAN configuration values.
-See the [About UAN Configuration](../operations/About_UAN_Configuration.md) section of this documentation for UAN configuration content details.
+See the [Basic UAN Configuration](../operations/Basic_UAN_Configuration.md) section of this documentation for UAN configuration content details.
 Note that the [Prepare for UAN Product Installation](../installation_prereqs/Prepare_for_UAN_Product_Installation.md) section is required for fresh install scenarios.

 ## UAN Content Installed